Skip to main content

 Before each departure, I complete a full walk-round check, confirm the load position, and review the route so small issues are handled before they become delays on the road.

-junior driver should sound trainable and disciplined.
-A senior HGV driver should sound steady, current, and operationally useful.
-The tone must match the years and the responsibility level.
+A junior driver should sound coachable and disciplined.
+A senior HGV driver should come across as steady, up-to-date, and operationally valuable.
+Make sure the tone matches your experience and level of responsibility.

 See what to include